Why Invoicing Matters for Freelancers

 Important Tax Tip

-- You must report ALL income, even if you don't receive a 1099
+- You must report all income, even if a client doesn't send a 1099

-- Keep your own records - don't rely solely on 1099s
+- Keep your own records, don't rely solely on 1099s for accurate income reporting

 Best Practices for Freelancer Invoicing